alwaysdata/documentation/e-mails/set-up-spf-dkim-dmarc/index.en.md

 - the domain corresponds to the pair of DKIM keys (field *d=*),
 - the sender server is specified in the SPF record for the domain (*MAIL FROM*),
-- the domain is in the email's *FROM* field.
+- the domain is in the e-mail's *FROM* field.

 {{< fig "images/globalcyberalliance-dmarc.en.png" "DMARC: explanatory diagram" >}}